goto40/create_anaglyph/README.md

 # GIMP Plugin "create_anaglyph"
 GIMP Plugin to create Anaglyphs.
 ## Caution
 The anaglyphs (stereo images) generated with this plugin may cause eyestrain or headache.
-Do not look too long at these images, especially if you compose images with conflicting depth cues: e.g. stereoscopic depths information conflicting with (unlogical) occlusion information.
+Do not look too long at these images, especially if you compose images with conflicting or imperfect depth cues: e.g. stereoscopic depths information conflicting with (unlogical) occlusion information.
 ## Examples
 Left: input image (all layers merged), right: output anaglyph (you need red/cyan glasses):
 ![Example Anaglyph](/doc/images/demo500.png?raw=true "Left: input image (all layers merged), right: output anaglyph (you need red/cyan glasses)")